Freshpet Select Homestyle Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-The sixth item lists is chicken liver.
+The sixth ingredient is chicken liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

-The eighth ingredient includes peas.
+The eighth ingredient is peas.
 Peas are a quality source of carbohydrates.
 Plus (like all legumes) they’re rich in natural fiber.